CitiesSkylinesModding/CS2-AssetPacksManager/README.md

 ## Resources for Asset Creation
 This section will include videos, knowledge bases and other resources to help you create your own assets.

+- Share your created assets by using the [Custom Asset Pack Repository](https://github.com/kosch104/CS2-CustomAssetPack).
+It includes a windows tool that lets you create and publish asset packs with ease.

 ## Available Asset Packs
 - [Template to make your own Asset Packs](https://github.com/kosch104/CS2-CustomAssetPack)
 - [Car Props Asset Pack](https://github.com/kosch104/CS2AP-CarProps)